 It’s usually best to include it.

-See private repository authentication to learn how to use Antora to connect to private repositories over SSH using an SSH agent or over HTTP/HTTPS using a username+password or OAuth (personal access) token.
+See Private repository authentication to learn how to use Antora to connect to private repositories over HTTP/HTTPS using a username+password or OAuth token.

 You can build your documentation site using a combination of local and remote content repositories, even when the local repositories have uncommitted changes.